Information and Communication Technology

 Sustainable Work Force Supply

-One of the major competitive advantages of North Macedonia is the high level of language skills of its workforce.
-The share of the population aged 25-34 speaking at least one foreign language in North Macedonia is 40.0%, slightly higher than the EU average of 38.7%
+One of the key competitive advantages of North Macedonia is the high level of language proficiency among its workforce.
+Approximately 40.0% of the population aged 25-34 speaks at least one foreign language, slightly exceeding the EU average of 38.7%.

 INCOME BY JOB POSITION (in euros)